Edward Francis Small

-Edward Francis Small (29 January 1891 – January 1958) was a Gambian statesman who has been described as the "trailblazer of Gambian political consciousness."
+Edward Francis Small (29 January #1891 – January 1958) was a Gambian statesman who has been described as the "trailblazer of Gambian political consciousness."
 One of the few educated Africans in the Gambia Colony and Protectorate during the early 20th century, Small founded the country's first trade union (Bathurst Trade Union), the country's first political party (Rate Payers' Association), and was the first citizen elected to its legislature.
 He was also a delegate to and leader of the National Congress of British West Africa (NCBWA).

 Early life and education

 Small was born in Bathurst in 1891, the son of John W. Small and Elizabeth Thomas.
 Thomas, a Sierra Leonean immigrant, was of the Aku people, as was John.
 At the time of Small's birth, Africa had already been partitioned by the 1884 Berlin Conference.
 Small was initially educated in The Gambia, but due to the lack of a high school, had to relocate to Freetown, Sierra Leone, for his secondary education.
-He attended the Methodist Boys' High School in Freetown and in 1910 began teaching at a school there, moving back to Bathurst in 1915 to continue working as a teacher.
+He attended Methodist Boys' High School in Freetown and in 1910 began teaching at a school there, moving back to Bathurst in 1915 to continue working as a teacher.

 Missionary work

 Small joined the Wesleyan Methodist Mission in Bathurst.
 He earned the respect of the Mission people and was sent to open a mission in Balanghar, then a thriving trading town and holiday resort.
-He spent 18 months there before being sent to Sukuta following a physical confrontation with a white trader over bell ringing.
+He spent 18 months there, before being sent to Sukuta following a physical confrontation with a white trader over bell ringing.
 The Divisional Commissioner sided with the white trader in the dispute, resulting in Small's removal to Sukuta.
 The incident has since been described as an "imperialist maneuver [in] getting rid of an unwanted person".